We never charge a membership fee. Unlike other press release services, we have no hidden charges. Our low prices stay low.

-It's the same with press release distribution.
-While there's nothing wrong with posting a press release on websites, and nothing wrong with emailing subscribing journalists directly, the great majority of the effectiveness of our press release distribution is contributed by the newswire.
+It’s the same with press release distribution.
+While there’s nothing wrong with posting a press release on websites, and nothing wrong with emailing subscribing journalists directly, the great majority of the effectiveness of any press release distribution comes from newswire distribution, like our sending of all eReleases press releases through Cision PR Newswire.
 When the goal is to reach journalists, the newswire distribution, by itself, is significantly more effective than both the emailing and website posting combined.

-Most of eReleases' competitors do NOT issue press releases over a newswire of press releases.
-While they may say that they send their releases to the Associated Press, Reuters, or UPI, it is important to note these are not traditional newswires of press releases but newswires designed to send licensed content they've written to participating newspapers.
+Most of eReleases’ competitors do NOT issue press releases over a newswire of press releases.
+While others may say that they send their releases to the Associated Press, Reuters, or UPI, it is important to note that AP, Reuters and UPI are not traditional newswires of press releases but newswires designed to send licensed content they’ve written to participating newspapers.
 This is a critical difference that many competitors use to mislead customers into believing they will receive traditional press release newswire distribution when they will not.

 A true newswire of press releases will run your press release over a mechanism that is being fed to newsrooms across the country.
-This mechanism includes dedicated terminals that stream newsfeeds, special feeds on a corporate intranet, as well as private newsrooms on the Internet for journalists who are working remotely. eReleases issues press releases over PR Newswire, which is the oldest and largest newswire of press releases in the country.
+This mechanism includes dedicated terminals that stream newsfeeds, special feeds on a corporate intranet, as well as private newsrooms on the Internet for journalists who are working remotely. eReleases issues press releases over the best newswire service for press releases, Cision PR Newswire, which is the oldest and largest newswire of press releases in the country.

 Most Fortune 1000 companies and nearly all publicly traded companies use a major newswire of press releases because they recognize that is the most legitimate and widespread mechanism for reaching the media.

-Another thing that cheaper competitors have done is co-opt the word newswire.
-They simply claim that they are a newswire, and when questioned, they point out that they have put their press releases on a web-based newsfeed and have a place on their website where journalists can sign up to receive press releases.
+Another thing that cheaper competitors have done is to misuse the term “newswire.”
+They claim that they are a newswire, and when questioned, they point out that they have put their press releases on a web-based newsfeed and have a place on their website where journalists can sign up to receive press releases.
 This is not a newswire.

 Journalists are busy and are not going to go hunting from site to site looking for news.
-If they do go to a website, they'll go to the largest site that has the most press releases, as well as a reputation for publishing the most newsworthy press releases.
-Journalists are going to go to PR Newswire first.
-That's just a fact.
+If they do go to a website, they’ll go to the largest site that has the most press releases, as well as a reputation for publishing the most newsworthy press releases, Cision PR Newswire.
+That’s just a fact.

 Could some journalists trickle down and go to a minor press release website?
-Sure, but the likelihood of that is very small, and as a result, your exposure to the media is substantially less.
+Sure, statistics say that rarely happens, and as a result, your exposure to the media is substantially less.
 Think of search engines.
-Theoretically, if you don't find what you're looking for on Google, could you then go to Yahoo! or Bing?
+Theoretically, if you don’t find what you’re looking for on Google, could you then go to Yahoo! or Bing?
 Sure, but those instances are going to be very few and only attempted by the smallest number of people.